 I can’t remember exactly how I recently came across the name Christian Wilt, but I suppose his name turned up in one of my Google searches regarding the Missouri fur trade.
-As I’m always curious about anyone or anything relative to Joshua Pilcher or the Missouri Fur Company, I became interested in the journal of John C. Luttig which had been edited by Stella M. Drum and published in 1920 as Journal of a Fur-trading Expedition 1812-1813.
+As I’m always curious about anyone or anything relative to Joshua Pilcher or the Missouri Fur Company, I became interested in the journal of John C. Luttig which had been edited by Stella M. Drumm and published in 1920 as Journal of a Fur-trading Expedition 1812-1813.

 |1st entry by Luttig (Image included in the 1920 publication of the journal)|

 Of more personal interest, was a letter Ms. Drumm had included in the Appendix of the published journal.
 Written by Christian Wilt to John Luttig from St. Louis on the first of June, 1815, a portion of the letter reads: “James Kennerly does not think much of that country – you should rent all your lands out, tis bad policy to let them lie idle.
 The governor tells me you cannot get a lease without the land is surveyed for a lead mine.”

 The mention of James Kennerly engaged my curiosity and I was pleased, though not surprised, Ms. Drumm had included it.
 I knew from letters in my possession she had become acquainted with the Augustin Kennerly journal almost ten years prior to the publication of Luttig’s journal.
 As I blogged earlier in The Journey of the Augustin Kennerly Journal, the Common Thread between Clark and Pilcher, the Kennerly journal had been in the safe-keeping of my 2nd great-grandfather.
 His daughter, Mrs. S.E.
 Jones (Mabel), had brought it to the attention of the Missouri Historical Society and eventually donated it where it is now archived in the Thomas Anderson Moore Collection.